 - System and network administrators need to be on top of issues that could hamper a smooth processing environment.
 One such issue is the bottlenecking of processes in a CPU.
 A CPU benchmark test can identify processes that are hogging the CPU’s time and making other processes wait in a queue for too long

-It is only after analyzing the results of CPU benchmark tests that corrective actions can be taken to resolve performance-related issues.
-After all, no amount of added memory, disk space or bandwidth will resolve processor issues.
+It is only after analyzing the results of CPU benchmark tests that corrective actions can be taken to resolve processor performance-related issues.
+After all, no amount of added system memory, disk space or bandwidth will resolve processor issues.

 How accurate are these tests?